User-generated content (UGC) is in high demand because it drives action. For example, 79% of people say UGC highly impacts their purchasing decisions.

 At StoryTap, our video technology platform is equipped with email automation to ask your customers to create videos on your behalf.
 Our team will expertly craft and distribute the emails to your entire contact list.

-Our patented video technology makes it easy to collect hundreds or even thousands of authentic videos at scale.
+Our patented video technology makes it easy to produce hundreds or even thousands of authentic videos at scale.

-Learn how StoryTap can help you collect, create and distribute video.
+Learn how StoryTap can help you produce, create and distribute video.
 Chat with our team today!